Lecturers

 He is the artistic director of the International Summer Academy Bad Leonfelden, Austria, and has recorded numerous CDs for EMI, RCA, pan classics, and Hyperion Records.
 In 2010, together with master luthier Bernd Hiller, he developed a five-string tenor viola, on which he performs works such as the Arpeggione Sonata by F. Schubert, J.S.
 Bach’s lute version of his 5th Cello Suite, his 6th Cello Suite, Mozart’s Clarinet Concerto (in the original version for basset clarinet), as well as works newly written for the instrument, including „Toccata for Thomas“ by Garth Knox.

-Ever since violist Diyang Mei’s brilliant success at the 2018 ARD International Music Competition, winning first prize in the viola category, the Audience Prize and several special prizes, he has been steadily furthering his international career.
+Since his brilliant success at the 2018 ARD International Music Competition—where he won first prize in the viola category, the Audience Prize, and several special awards—violist Diyang Mei has steadily advanced his international career.
+Since 2022, he has served as the 1st Principal Viola of the Berliner Philharmoniker.

-He was awarded first prizes at the 52nd International Instrumental Competition for Viola in Markneukirchen (2017), at the International Max Rostal Music Competition for Viola in Berlin (2015), at the Kulturkreis Gasteig Musikpreis for Strings in Munich (2015), at the IVC Young Artist Competition in Rochester (2012), at the 19th International Johannes Brahms Viola Competition in Austria (2012) and at the 10th International Viola and Cello Competition in Villa de Llanes, Spain (2008).
+Diyang Mei has received numerous top awards, including first prizes at the International Instrumental Competition for Viola in Markneukirchen (2017), the Max Rostal Competition in Berlin (2015), the Kulturkreis Gasteig Musikpreis in Munich (2015), and the IVC Young Artist Competition in Rochester (2012), among others.

 Marko Milenković has been the principal violist of the WDR Symphony Orchestra since 2024, having previously become the principal violist of the Stuttgart Chamber Orchestra at the age of 22.
 Starting in the winter semester of 2025, he will take up a professorship for viola at the Cologne University of Music and Dance.